lekt9/mcp-outline/README.md

 ## Overview

-This is a Model Context Protocol (MCP) server implementation that integrates with [Outline](https://www.getoutline.com/) - our dev wiki application.
+This is a Model Context Protocol (MCP) server implementation that integrates with Outline.
 The server provides tools for AI agents (mostly Cursor) to interact with Outline's API, enabling document and collection management operations.

 ## Features